The opportunity to obtain a private high school education can be very rewarding for a student.

 Named in memory of beloved alumni, Aaron Gene (AG) Marshall '14, this scholarship is awarded to a student who has an interest and participates in the performing acts programs at Bishop McNamara and/ or in the community.
 Scholarship is based on financial need, minimum 2.5 GPA, is in good disciplinary standing and is a Fine Arts participant.

 Anthony "Tony" Mammano ‘82 was a beloved alumnus, and long-time football coach for the Bishop McNamara Mustangs.
 Tony was an inspiration, a mentor and a good friend to his BMHS family.
 His dedication to the School and to his community led to him becoming a BMHS Hall of Fame member and a Caritas winner; the latter being the highest honor that the School can bestow.

 This scholarship was established to honor Tony’s legacy and advance his dream of empowering athletes with a “clear eyes, full heart, can’t lose” mentality.
+Student must be a Sophomore or Junior in academic year of award, be in good academic and disciplinary standing, demonstrate financial need and a member of a school sport.
 An application is required in the spring.

 The Byrne and Osborne Family Scholarship was established to honor the lives and memory of John and Doris Byrne and James and Lucille Osborne by their 15 children in thanksgiving for the faith and education their parents provided them.

 This grant is provided annually to a student who maintains a minimum 2.6 GPA or higher, is in need of financial assistance and is in good academic and disciplinary standing with the School.